Debit card: Governments

-As of 2013, several city governments (including Oakland, California, and Chicago, Illinois) are now offering prepaid debit cards, either as part of a municipal ID card (for people such as illegal immigrants who are unable to obtain a state driver's license or DMV ID card) in the case of Oakland or in conjunction with a prepaid transit pass (in Chicago).
+As of 2013, several city governments (including Oakland, California, and Chicago, Illinois) are now offering prepaid debit cards, either as part of a municipal ID card (for people such as undocumented immigrants who are unable to obtain a state driver's license or DMV ID card) in the case of Oakland or in conjunction with a prepaid transit pass (in Chicago).
 These cards have been heavily criticized for their higher-than-average fees, such as excessive flat fees added onto every purchase made with the card.

 The U.S. federal government uses prepaid debit cards to make benefit payments to people who do not have bank accounts.

 In July 2013, the Association of Government Accountants released a report on government use of prepaid cards, concluding that such programs offer a number of advantages to governments and those who receive payments on a prepaid card rather than by check.
 The prepaid card programs benefit payments largely for the cost savings they offer and provide easier access to cash for recipients, as well as increased security.
 The report also advises that governments should consider replacing any remaining cheque-based payments with prepaid card programs in order to realize substantial savings for taxpayers as well as benefits for payees.